pugson/node-unraid-api/README.md

 # node-unraid-api
-Exposing data from Unraid as JSON for use in custom dashboards.
+Exposing data from Unraid as JSON for use in custom applications.

 ### This is a work in progress, don’t use it yet.